How To Talk About Your Chronic Illness If You’ve Recently Been Diagnosed

 They won’t know what you need until you tell them.
 When you keep the information to yourself, naturally more responsibility is on your plate, and that’s not really what you need right now.

-I can’t tell you how often I became upset early on in my journey with chronic illness.
-I recall an instance of feeling angry because my friends invited me over and didn’t include food on the menu within my dietary restrictions.
-I asked myself questions like, “Don’t they know I’m ill?”
+I recall feeling angry several times early after being diagnosed because my friends invited me over and didn’t include food on the menu within my dietary restrictions.
+One of the first thoughts that would come up was , “Don’t they know I’m ill?”

 But after a while I realized that although they may have known I had Multiple Sclerosis, they didn’t necessarily know what that meant for my eating habits.
 It wasn’t their reality, and it was unrealistic for me to expect them to help me when they didn’t know how.